xray-imaging/globus/readme.rst

     globus.py email
         Using the current user information from the scheduling system:

-        - creates a directory named "year-month/pi_last_name" on the endpoint
+        - create a directory named "year-month/pi_last_name" on the endpoint
         - share the directory with globus with the user
-        - send a notification to the user with the directory globus link
+        - send a notification to the user with the URL to the shared folder